AdobeDocs/experience-manager-core-components.en/help/developing/data-layer/analytics-integration.md

 Rules allow tracking of browsing attributes like page ID in Analytics.

-Repeat the steps in Part 5b of the [Using Adobe Data Layer to Integrate Core Components and Adobe Launch](launch-integration.md#launch-rule) document to add the following rule in Adobe Launch:
+Repeat the steps in Part 5b of the [Using Adobe Client Data Layer to Integrate Core Components and Adobe Launch](launch-integration.md#launch-rule) document to add the following rule in Adobe Launch:

 * **Name**: `track-dl-page-id`
 * EVENTS: